microsoft/AzureTRE/docs/architecture.md

 The Composition Service is responsible for managing and mutating Workspaces and Workspace Service.

 A Workspace is an instance of a Workspace Template.
 A Workspace Template is implemented as a [Porter](https://porter.sh/) bundle - read more about [Authoring Workspaces Templates](authoring-workspaces.md).
-A Porter bundle is a full encapsulated bundle with everything needed (binaries, scripts, IoC templates etc.) to provision an instance of Workspace Template.
+A Porter bundle is a full encapsulated versioned bundle with everything needed (binaries, scripts, IoC templates etc.) to provision an instance of Workspace Template.
 The [TRE Administrator](./user-roles.md#tre-administrator) can register a Porter bundle to use the Composition Service to provision instances of the Workspace Templates.
 To do so requires: